SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 We will use $\delta\cdot$ to represent small induced changes in our analysis, and $\Delta\cdot$ will represent changes to parameters, such as the fine-tuning updates to matrices $\Delta W$ or steering vector $\Delta h$.

 First, a Transformer model is made transformer blocks.
 Each block contains an Attention module and an MLP module.
 Unless otherwise specified, the MLP modules will be specifically GLU layers, a popular variant of standard 1-layer MLPs.
 The inputs to each submodule of each layer will pass through a LayerNorm.
 Each layer will involve two skip-connections, one around each submodule.
 This all can be seen in the picture below.
-Everything thus far is standard nomenclature of standard transformer architectures.

 <p align="center">
 <img src="https://sprocketlab.github.io/images/blogposts/actvweight/base-model.svg">